 THE SAMADHI MODEL

 The SAMADHI model will eventually consist of 3 parts.
 We will be creating an intensive inpatient addiction treatment center, a holistic and herbal based detox facility, and a community outreach center.
-The community outreach center will be opening April 2019 at 122 Clinton Ave, Kingston NY.
+The community outreach center opened in April 2019 at 122 Clinton Ave, Kingston NY.

 1. Addiction Recovery Inpatient Center